ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/login-page.md

 **Note:** Angular's test server often does not pick up new `*.spec.ts` files so you may need to kill the existing `npm test` run and restart it to see the failed test.

+For this page, we will follow the very common <a ref="https://ionicframework.com/docs/layout/structure#header-and-footer" target="_blank">Header and Footer</a> UI pattern.
+This pattern contains a header with the page title and perhaps some controls (sch as a back button) as applicable, a content section with the main content, and a footer section that typically contains action buttons.
+Let's mock up the UI for that now.

+Our `ion-header` already contains what we need.

-Let's mock up what we would like this page to look like.
-We know we are going to need a form in which to enter our e-mail and our password, along with a button to press when the user is ready to log in, so let's start by updating the `src/app/login/login.page.html` file.
+We know we are going to need a form in which to enter our e-mail and our password.
+We will place this form inside of our `ion-content` area.

+We also know that we need an action button for the user to press once they have entered their credentials.
+We will place that inside the `ion-footer` section.

+When we are done, our page markup looks like this:

 ```html
 <ion-header>